Camino de Santiago, Day 9

 Goodbyes and Hellos

 A little while later, Scott and I met two young women from Belgium.
 They were school teachers taking some time off.
-They were full of energy and walked fast, so we weren’t with them long.
+We weren’t with them long, as they were full of energy and walked fast!

 Leaving the town, we passed by a bar with patrons all on the patio.
 There sat our friend Park from South Korea!
 The last time we had spoken (in our very limited way) he had mentioned blisters on his feet.
 He was sitting down eating breakfast as we passed by and I asked him how his feet were.
 He took me literally and proceeded to remove his shoes and socks so I could see his blistered feet!
 Poor Park!
 Every toe was taped and he was in pain.
 I could sympathize with him, as I knew it was so much more difficult to walk with blisters.